krypciak/CCMultiworldRandomizer/README.md

 # Client for CrossCode Archipelago Integration

-This is still under *heavy* development, though it does work if you're willing to edit some files manually.
+This is still under heavy development, though it works and will, for the most part, be pretty stable.

 # Discord server